OussamaMedOunissi/Herve-and-Zaoui-Model/README.md

 At the bottom of the script you can find some helpful functions for 3D plotting.

-In the code the follwing terminology is considered:
+In the code the following terminology is considered:

 k: Bulk modulus.

 mu (sometimes just m): shear modulus.

 v: young's modulus.

 r: the radius.

 n,l,i : number of the phases or the corresponding phase accordingly.

 # For questions and/or collaboration please contact me at oussamamedounissi@gmail.com.